bronlabs/bron-crypto/.github/pull_request_template.md

 <!-- If this is a primitive, you need to have all. -->
 ## Documentation
-[ ] Comments on hard to understand places.
+[ ] Comments on hard to understand places
-[ ] Comments on exported function.
+[ ] Comments on exported function
 [ ] Spec

 <!-- These should be simple enough, and tied to this ticket enough to warrant fixing it in the same PR.
 Otherwise, create a new ticket. -->